- 1. What is necessary to file a patent application?

 No, the utility model protects only an invention in the product category, which cannot be in the field of biotechnology or a chemical or pharmaceutical substance, while a patent may protect an invention in any technical field belonging to the product, process, device or application category.

 - 3. How does the utility model registration procedure work?

 The application of the utility model has the same content as the patent application (description of the invention, patent claims and abstract and drawings, if necessary) and the same provisions of the Act apply to it as to the patent application.
-To submit an application for a utility model, it is necessary to submit a completed UM-1 form to the Office, evidence of payment of administrative fees and the procedural charges and the text of the application in accordance with Articles 34 to 38 and 40 of the Patent Act or Articles 12 to 16 of the Patent Regulations.
-For assistance, please refer to an example of a correctly completed form UM-1, an example of payment slips of procedural charges and administrative fees, and an example of a correctly written application for a fictional invention.
+To submit an application for a utility model, it is necessary to submit a completed UM-1 form to the Office, evidence of payment of procedural costs and the text of the application in accordance with Articles 34 to 38 and 40 of the Patent Act or Articles 12 to 16 of the Patent Regulations.
+For assistance, please refer to an example of a correctly completed form UM-1, an example of payment slips for fees, and an example of a correctly written application for a fictional invention.
 The difference in relation to the patent application is in the allowed number of patent claims, which is limited to 10 in the utility model application.
 Novelty, inventive step and industrial applicability are not examined, and the utility model application is not published but the registered right.